 - Location: Calle Beta Sur, Tulum Centro

-La Hoja Verde is one of the best restaurants in Tulum Town for lunch/dinner if you appreciate creative vegan food.
+La Hoja Verde is one of my top restaurant recommendations in Tulum Pueblo for lunch and dinner if you appreciate creative vegan food.

-Tip: Go for lunch for a smaller crowd or get there early for dinner to enjoy an evening ambiance with cozy lights and probably some live music.
+Tip: Go for lunch for a smaller crowd, or get there early for dinner to enjoy an evening ambiance with cozy lights and live music.

 3. Botanica Garden Cafe